mathias/mathias.github.com/source/_posts/2013-03-02-google-glass-you-cant-control-the-future.markdown

 ---

+<a name="accelerando-note"></a>

-<a name="accelerando-note">**1**</a>: In particular, [Accelerando](static/fiction/accelerando/accelerando.html) features a main character with smart glasses.
-I think this book helps to to illustrate how a person might interact with the world while being constantly plugged in to a wearable computer.
+**1**: In particular, [Accelerando](static/fiction/accelerando/accelerando.html) features a main character with smart glasses.
+It's an interesting portrait of how a well-connected digital savant might use this wearable technology while still interacting with people and places.
+<a href="#accelerando-note-return">&#8617;</a>